thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 - **Entity**: `dbo.wholesaler_offering_links`
 - **Purpose**: Links that belong to specific offerings.
 - **API Pattern**: `/api/offering-links` CREATE/UPDATE/DELETE with `CreateChildRequest`.

+The API patterns mentioned above, such as `AssignmentRequest` and `CreateChildRequest`, utilize a set of universal, type-safe structures.
+These are defined in detail in the **Generic Type System - FINALIZED ARCHITECTURE** chapter.

 ### The User Experience: A SvelteKit-Powered Application